Our Mission

 Investing in talent

-Since 1990 QEST has awarded more than £6million to almost 800 individuals.
+Since 1990 QEST has awarded £7 million to almost 900 craftspeople working across the UK in 130 different craft disciplines.
 Almost 90% are still practising their craft today and many are recognised leaders in their field.

 celebrating Diversity